vatesfr/xen-orchestra/docs/xo-server.md

 ### Daemon mode

 As a daemon, XO-server is always up.
 In this way, it can listen and record every event occurring on your whole Xen infrastructure.
-Connections are always open and it can cache informations before serve it to another client (CLI, Web or anything else).
+Connections are always open and it can cache informations before serving it to another client (CLI, Web or anything else).

 ### Central point